ottiram/WOMBAT/README.md

 <p>

 One might also be interested in finding maximally similar pairs of sentences in a plain list.
 WOMBAT provides the script ```tools/full_pairwise_similarity.py``` for this.
 The main difference to the above script is that it supplies ```None``` as the value for the second parameter.
-This causes the ```wombat_api.analyse.plot_pairwise_distances.py``` method to create a <b>cartesian product</b> of all sentences supplied as value to the first, obligatory parameter.
+This causes the ```wombat_api.analyse.plot_pairwise_distances``` method to create a <b>cartesian product</b> of all sentences supplied as value to the first, obligatory parameter.

 ```python
 import numpy as np, scipy.spatial.distance